 - Cute narrow streets

 If you are making a Spain road trip and looking for a campsite to spend the night, Camping el Sur is a great option.
-A well-managed campsite with lovely spots, clean facilities, and a swimming pool.
+This is a well-managed campsite with lovely spots, clean facilities, and a swimming pool.

 Or you could also do a guided day tour of Ronda from nearby Granada, too.